Faculty Resources

 • How does SDS decide what accommodations a student is eligible for?

 Students who request accommodations go through an interactive process.
 They submit a request for accommodations alongside supporting documentation from a medical provider that attests to the presence of a disability and its impact on the student.
 Students then meet with an accommodation specialist, who is trained in the Americans with Disabilities Act, Section 504 laws, and how they apply to higher education settings.
 Through this interactive process, the accommodation specialist determines what accommodations a student needs for equitable access.
-Accommodations are designed to reduce or elimate barriers to accessing the DU experience.
+Accommodations are designed to reduce or eliminate barriers to accessing the DU experience.

 • A student in my class told me they have a disability, but I don't have an LOAA from them.
 What should I do?